Textualize/textual/docs/blog/posts/looking-for-help.md

     most helpful thing you can do is go raise an issue for us.
 It'll help us to keep track of problems, it'll help get your problem fixed, it'll mean everyone benefits.

+My own advice would be to treat Discord as an ephemeral resource.
+It happens in the moment but fades away pretty quickly.
+It's like knocking on a friend's door to see if they're in.
+If they're not in, you might leave them a note, which is sort of like going to...

 ### GitHub